vmeng1/Predator-and-Prey/README.md

 ## Features:

-- Not Implemented:
-  - what features have been implemented
+X is predator
+O is prey

+- Every 3 steps, prey is born
+- Predator will eat prey if next to a prey

 <br><br>

-- Implemented:
-  - what has been implemented

-<br><br>

-- Partly implemented:
-  - what features have not been implemented

-<br><br>

-- Bugs
-  - Known bugs

-<br><br>

-# Reflections:

-- Any thoughts you may have and would like to share.

 # **output**
 <pre>
 <br/><br/><br/><br/>
-## Check out z_output.gif for sample output
+## Check out z_output.gif file for sample output
 </pre>